maxmarcon/concurrent_updates/README.md

 This causes no serialization errors, and the final value of the counter is the correct one (3) under any isolation level.

-When the command is run withotu the `--serial` flag, the operations in the following order:
+When the command is run without the `--serial` flag, the operations from T1 and T2 are interleaved and executed in the following order:

-1: T1 reads counter
+1. T1 reads counter
-1: T2 reads counter
+1. T2 reads counter
-1: T1 increments counters and commits
+1. T1 increments counters and commits
-1: T2 increments counters and commits
+1. T2 increments counters and commits

 And this will result in the following behavior depending on the isolation level: